 Utilizing the MTSS process, identified students will be provided with the appropriate interventions during the regular school day.
-Other extended learning opportunities for students will include:
+Other extended learning opportunities for students may include but are not limited to:

 - Small-Group Tutoring

 - After-School Programs (i.e. math academy, evening high school)

 - Summer Programming